joelbarba/jb-timer/README.md

 You can manually reset the time tracking with the **RESET** button.

 ### Undo
-In case you mark a contraction with the **START** button but it was actually a false one, you can undo the mark with the **UNDO** button.
+In case you mark a contraction START but it was actually not real, you can undo it with the **UNDO** button.

 ### End
 Whenever you are done with the tracking, you can stop it with the **END** button.